-No, our program does not require either test to apply.
+No, our program does not require any of those tests to apply.
 While the CASPA application will allow applicants to submit test scores, the Admissions Committee does not consider this information within its evaluation of an application.

 Yes.
-Science courses, biology, chemistry and physics (BCP), GPA and the last 45 credits GPA must be above a 3.0 to be eligible.
+The Biology, Chemistry and Physics (BCP), GPA and the last 45 credits GPA must be above a 3.0 to be eligible.

 Pacific focuses on two main GPAs; the Science BCP GPA and the last 45 credits GPA.
 For both, the average is usually around a 3.60 to 3.80.
 Check our class profile for more information.

 No, we are not on rolling admissions.
 An applicant is not more competitive if they submit their materials early.
 All applicants who meets the deadlines will have the same chance at an interview.